goFrendiAsgard/kokoropy/README.md

 Tutorial 1: Hello World
 =======================
 In Kokoropy make a "hello world" is very simple.
-You Only need to make an application that consists of a controller.
+You only need to make an application that consists of a controller.

 ```
     applications